-- Dealing with mental health conditions, you are more susceptible to using ketamine as a means to self-medication.
+- Dealing with mental health conditions, you are more susceptible to using ketamine as a means of self-medication.
 It may be used to alleviate stress or regulate your emotions.

 Can you overdose on ketamine?

 Yes.
 Overdose risks include coma and deep unconsciousness.
-Other symptoms include difficulty breathing, chest pain, seizures, amnesia, violent outbursts, anxiety and death.
+Other symptoms include difficulty breathing, chest pain, seizures, amnesia, violent outbursts, anxiety, and even death.

 What are the most common signs and symptoms of ketamine addiction?

 Like all addictions, the signs and symptoms someone might be displaying are all dependent on the volume and frequency of that person’s drug use.
 That person’s environment and personality will also be deciding factors.
 There are, however, some typical signals you should look out for if you are worried you or a loved one is misusing ketamine:

 - Increased tolerance: having to take more ketamine each time, to reach the same anticipated high.

 - A strong and irresistible urge to take ketamine.

 - Using ketamine alone throughout the day, to assist in achieving daily tasks – as opposed to ‘special occasions.’

 - Experiencing a range of unpleasant or distressing ketamine withdrawal symptoms when trying to cut down ketamine use.